 The Town’s vehicle fleet was converted to Biofuel in 2006.

-The Town has an Energy Audit underway by the California Energy Commission to provide recommendations on cost effective energy savings ideas.
+The Town conducted an energy audit with the California Energy Commission to provide recommendations on cost effective energy savings ideas.

-SCADA Project: The Town is currently working on a new pump system that should result in better pump performance and scheduling, resulting in energy savings with an emphasis on non-peak energy usage.
+The Town's SCADA system is a new pump system designed to provide better pump performance and scheduling, resulting in energy savings with an emphasis on non-peak energy usage.